NaturailyShopify/Naturaily-netlify/_posts/2019-09-04-why-do-we-fail-at-abstractions.md

 layout: post
 date: '2019-09-04 08:40:22 +0200'
 category: Ruby on Rails development
-author: Michał Kosyk
+author:
-authors: Michał Kosyk
+  label: Michał Kosyk
+  value: author-27
   avatar: /assets/images/michal_kosyk_profile.png
 image: /assets/images/why-do-we-fail-at-abstractions_.png
 text-preview: >
   We have all been there.
 We got a task to introduce totally new functionality.